sofiandrade/sofiandrade.github.io/index.markdown

 ---

 <p>
+# Sofia Andrade
-  Sofia Andrade is a journalist and student at Harvard University.
+## Sofia is a journalist and student at Harvard University.
 </p>